 Working on puzzles can be relaxing.
 Putting those pieces together and seeing the work of your hands.
-You can pick them up from many stores but if you would like to order one here are a couple of great options: Santa Checking His List and a beautiful winter scene of Children Building Snowmen.
+You can pick them up from many stores but if you would like to order one here are a couple of great options: a 300 piece Lovely Fireplace Scene

-Get also a puzzle storage case.
+The puzzle storage case is super handy.
 You can lay it on your bed and work on the puzzle and then close it up to wait for you to work on it again.